Cynthia Bailey Buys Lake House: ‘I Actually Teared Up Watching The Flashbacks’

 “It was very difficult to pack up my old home.
 It is the only home that Noelle and I have ever known since our move to Atlanta from New York City almost nine years ago.
 There is so much history and memories in that house.
 I actually teared up watching the flashbacks.
 I didn’t think I would be so emotional,” Cynthia Bailey explained in her Bravo blog for The Real Housewives of Atlanta, sharing that it was tough for her to look bad on those moments.

 The network hadn’t shared any bad memories from the home.
-This was the place where she burned her friendship contract with NeNe Leakes and it was where she tried to breathe life into her marriage.
+This was the place where she burned her friendship contract with NeNe Leakes, and it was where she tried to breathe life into her marriage.
 And even Cynthia Bailey’s daughter Noelle was heartbroken about leaving the home behind, especially since Bailey hadn’t closed on her new lake house at the time.

 “Noelle was excited about the move until it was actually time to move.
 Then she started to get all sentimental on me.
 She was eight years old when we moved to Atlanta, and now she is seventeen.
 Noelle grew up in that house,” Cynthia Bailey explains to Bravo.

-Of course, Bailey has since purchased the lakefront home and she has been living there for a few months.
-She has shared pictures of the home on Instagram and she recently reflected on the home purchase as she soon turns 50 years old.
+Of course, Bailey has since purchased the lakefront home, and she has been living there for a few months.
+She has shared pictures of the home on Instagram, and she recently reflected on the home purchase as she soon turns 50 years old.
 But even though she moved into the home to avoid drama, she couldn’t help but get caught up in the shade that happened on Sunday’s episode.
 As it turns out, Cynthia Bailey is convinced that Phaedra Parks was throwing shade at her for a comment made about the pop-up shop.

 #RHOA Star @CynthiaBailey10 Dishes On The Odds Of A Romantic Second Chance with Ex Leon! #RHOATL https://t.co/f74cbyursQ pic.twitter.com/WuGjD7KUep